ln-markets/docs.lnmarkets.com/src/step/README.md

 ## Edit your account

-Click on your Profile section on thhe top right-hand corner to edit your username, your leaderboard settings, update your password and generate your API keys tokens:
+Click on your Profile section on the top right-hand corner to check your dashboard, your wallet, edit your settings, and generate your API keys:

 <img :src="$withBase('/assets/profile.png')" alt="profile">